inovachrono/Saavn-Downloader/README.md

   - Download Entire PlayList from user profile
   - Download Entire Albums from user profile
   - Download Entire JioSaavn Originals and Podcasts in the user profile
+  - Clone an account to a new account(Created via script)
+  - Clone an account to another account

 ### Installation